cubic-js/cubic/README.md

 ## How does it work?
 Like any level-2 blitz-js package, this package consists of a blitz-js core and api node, much like a regular blitz-js project.
-These are the main endpoints that are exposed on the API:
+You don't have to bother with these concepts when building your application, but it might help your understanding of the framework in general, so here are the main endpoints that are exposed on the API:

 <br>